adam7234/charmcitybuildclub/about.md

 ## If you want to volunteer

-No experience required.
-Just show up ready to work.
+No experience needed.
+Show up, work, learn something.

-Build days are a hands-on way to learn practical skills, meet people who actually do things, and leave with something visible to show for your time.
-Every session is a real project with real impact — same day.
+Build days are hands-on — you'll pick up real skills, meet people who know how to do things, and actually finish something by end of day.
+No passive networking, no theoretical workshops.

 [Sign up to volunteer →](/volunteer)